objarni/grep-with-marketing/README.md

 1. Isolate the unit under test by moving it into the 'surgery'.
 The original code should still compile between each step.
     - [ ] Make sure you can compile and run both main.c in the main project and main.cpp in the surgery, and know how to switch between them.
-    - [ ] Copy the 'grep' function into the surgery.
+    - [ ] Copy the 'grep' function into the surgery (so it becomes the 'patient').
 Hint - create a new c and h file, copy the code into the c file.
     - [ ] Replace the original function with a #include of the relevant file in the surgery
     - [ ] Run the original compilation - it should still be successful

-2. Get the 'grep' function to compile in its new home.
-Note you are done with this when you get linker errors.
+2. Get the unit tests in the surgery to compile when they include the patient.
-    - [ ] Modify the unit test in the surgery to call the 'grep' function
+    - [ ] Modify the unit test in the surgery to #include the grep.c file.
+Note - do not add it to CMakelists
     - [ ] In the c file, add a #include for the h file, hidden using an #ifdef SURGERY
     - [ ] Double check the original code compiles and runs exactly as before.
     - [ ] Add relevant standard library includes in the h file in the surgery.
     - [ ] Add function prototypes in `stubs.h` for any other functions that the unit under test uses.
     - [ ] Double check the original code compiles and runs exactly as before.

-2. Make the code in the surgery also link by generating [exploding fakes](https://github.com/jwgrenning/gen-xfakes)
+3. Make the code in the surgery also link by writing stubs
-    - [ ] Copy your linker error messages into a file, for example `linker-errors.txt`
-    - [ ] Use the gen-xfakes.sh script to generate exploding fakes.
-    - [ ] Put the exploding fakes in the `x-stubs-cpp.cpp` file so they will be included in the build.
+     - [ ] in 'stubs.c' write simple implementations of all the prototypes listed in 'stubs.h'
-    - [ ] Compile and link the code in the surgery, it should succeed.

-3. Write a first unit test.
+4. Write unit tests
     - [ ] Write a unit test in the surgery that calls the 'grep' function.
-Run it and find the first explosion.
-    - [ ] Replace exploding stubs with real stubs one by one

-4. Write more unit tests
+    - [ ] Write more unit tests to cover relevant code branches

 5. Refactor the unit to be more testable
 6. Re-insert the unit into the main code and integrate the tests so they are run as part of the normal build.